Your big journey along the Great Silk Road !

 7) Lake Alakol;

-It is known that the entry of Kazakhstan into international tourism has its own prospects.
+It is known that Kazakhstan's entry into international tourism has its own prospects.
 Our potential sales markets are Russia, China, Europe and the Middle East.
-Russia and China alone provide over 150 million tourists.
-Today Kazakhstan has agreements with 52 countries on the transition to a visa-free regime.
+Russia and China alone provide more than 150 million tourists.
+To date, Kazakhstan has agreements with 52 countries on the transition to a visa-free regime.

 Photogallery: